Life Post-Abroad and How to Cope

 4. Your adventures don't have to end

 This was probably what I struggled with most this time around.
 I was so upset that my life would go back to a mundane existence full of routines.
 Then one day I refused for that to be the case.
 There’s absolutely no way you’ve seen or done EVERYTHING in your hometown.
 If you genuinely have, move on to the town over.
 It doesn’t have to be over the top (although it can be if you get creative or live in a super cool place).
 For example, I went hiking at a preserve I had never been to before and I felt so happy to be exploring again.
 Simple, and very doable.
-Basically, live with that “every minute counts” mindset that you had abroad while at home too.
+Basically, live with that “every minute counts” mindset that you had while you were abroad.